Dependence Logics in Temporal Settings: Proof for Theorem

 \begin{proof} The first condition in the surplus of standard relational models over general relational models is that the relation $\sim_X$ equals the intersection $\bigcap_{x \in X} \sim_x$.
 This is a crucial feature of the above tree construction, which cannot be enforced routinely by means of the standard accessibility relations in the canonical model \citep{BML}.
 We therefore state it as a separate fact.

 \textbf{Claim 1:}\; For any two histories $h$ and $h'$, $h\sim_Xh'$ iff $h\sim_xh'$ for all $x\in X$.

 \begin{proof} It suffices to prove the following:

 The direction \emph{from left to right} is obvious: by Observation 3, every $X\cup Y$-chain is both an $X$-chain and a $Y$-chain, and thus a pair of $X\cup Y$-chains with the desired property (of forming an $X\cup Y$-path from $h$ to $h'$) is also a pair of $X$-chains as well as $Y$-chains with the same property.
-(Here, we are using the fact that $rk(X\cup Y)={\rm{max}} \{rk(X), rk(Y)\}$.)

 For \emph{the right to left direction}, suppose $h\sim_X h'$ and $h\sim_Y h'$.
-Without lack of generality, assume $rk(X)\leq rk(Y)$.
 Then the non-redundant path from $h$ to $h'$ has to contain a pair of $X$-chains as well as a pair of $Y$-chains with the desired properties (that make it both an $X$-path and an $Y$-path).
-It is easy to see that these properties, in combination with the assumption that $rk(X)\leq rk(Y)$, imply that the first $X$-chain is an initial segment of the first $Y$-chain, and the second $X$-chain is a final segment of the second $Y$-chain.
-This can be used to show that the two $Y$-chains are in fact $X\cup Y$-chains: indeed, all the transition steps in the common parts (belonging to the initial $X$-chain and the final $X$-chain) are both $X$-transitions $\to_{\tom^mX}$ and $Y$-transitions $\to_{\tom^mY}$, and thus by Observation 3 they are $X\cup Y$-transitions $\to_{\tom^m(X\cup Y)}$; while all the subsequent transition steps (belonging to any of the $Y$-chains but not to its $X$ sub-chain) are of the form $\to_{\tom^mY}$-transitions for some $m\geq rk(X)$, hence by Observation 4 they are also $\to_{\tom^mX}$-transitions, and hence (again by Observation 3) they are $\to_{\tom^m(X\cup Y)}$-transitions.
-So, the two $Y$-chains are also $X\cup Y$-chains, and we can easily check that they satisfy the required conditions for an $X\cup Y$-path (by using the fact that they satisfy the conditions of an $Y$-path, and the fact that $rk(X\cup Y)={\rm{max}} \{rk(X), rk(Y)\}= rk(Y)$). \end{proof}
+Moreover, we can treat $inf_\preceq (h,h')$ as the common origin of the two $X$-chains as well as the common origin of the two $Y$-chains.
+So, the $X$-chains are exactly the $Y$-chains.
+Also, we can show that the two chains are $X\cup Y$-chains: indeed, all the transition steps are both $X$-transitions $\to_{\tom^mX}$ and $Y$-transitions $\to_{\tom^mY}$, and thus by Observation 3 they are $X\cup Y$-transitions $\to_{\tom^m(X\cup Y)}$.
+Then, we can easily check that the two chains satisfy the required conditions for an $X\cup Y$-path. \end{proof}

 Next, we show that:

 \textbf{Claim 2:}\; The relations $\sim_X$ are equivalence relations.

 \begin{proof} Reflexivity and symmetry are immediate.
 For transitivity, let us assume $h\sim_X h'\sim_X h''$, and we will show $h\sim_X h''$.
 Here we already know that the non-redundant paths from $h$ to $h'$ and from $h'$ to $h''$ are $X$-paths, and we now have to prove the same assertion about the non-redundant path from $h$ to $h''$.